top of page

 Vietnamese Boat People Videocast

-Introducing VBP Journeys, a digital space to collect and preserve stories from the community Vietnamese Boat People podcast and nonprofit, introduces VBP Journeys beta.
-We are so excited to share a new VBP initiative!
+Introducing VBP Journeys, a digital collective to preserve stories from the Vietnamese Diaspora community.
+Visit www.vietnameseboatpeople.org/journeys Vietnamese Boat People podcast and nonprofit, introduces VBP Journeys version 2.0.
+We are so excited to share this next phase!
 The Vietnamese Boat People Journeys map was created to encourage intergenerational dialogue within families and communities, to share stories and histories, and to have a space to contribute photos, artifacts and legacies.
-This is a digital space, designed to be a community-driven platform to showcase family stories contributed directly from the community, for the community.
+This is a community-driven a digital space to showcase family stories contributed directly from the community.
 Everyone has a story to share.
-And we are inviting the community to share yours to be included in this global collection.
-Stories can be short or long.
-The form is currently in English, but you can submit stories in the language of your preference.
-This beta version is still in the incubation stage, and there will be kinks, but you can help make it better!
-We invite you to join us in painting a more comprehensive picture of the complex journeys and lived experiences from the Vietnamese community all over the world.
+And we are inviting you to share yours on this global collective of stories.
+Your contribution can be short or long.
+The form is available in both English and Vietnamese, allowing you to submit stories in the language of your preference.
+This new version is still a work in progress so please give us feedback!
+If you see typos, kinks, or just have ideas to make it better, please tell us.
+Join us in painting a more comprehensive picture of the complex journeys and lived experiences of the Vietnamese community all over the world.

 Vietnamese Boat People Podcast with author Phuc Tran